MicrosoftDocs/dynamics-365-intelligent-order-management/topics/integrate-transfer-orders.md

 This article describes how to integrate transfer orders in Microsoft Dynamics 365 Supply Chain Management with Dynamics 365 Intelligent Order Management.

 Warehouse workers create transfer orders to transfer products from one warehouse or location to another.
-Here are some typical reasons why transfer orders are created:
+Here are some typical reasons why workers create transfer orders:

 - Product transfers from manufacturing to a distribution facility
 - Stock replenishment at a store from a distribution center
 - Ad-hoc transfers to a warehouse from another warehouse to meet a spike in demand
 - Transfers between warehouses for service purposes, such as packaging and customization requirements

-As part of the process of extending support and providing visibility into enterprise transactions, a **Transfer Order** entity is introduced in Intelligent Order Management.
+To extend support and provide visibility into enterprise transactions, Intelligent Order Management introduces a **Transfer Order** entity.
 This entity includes the following features:

 - Dual-write support for transfer orders is available, so that transfer order data flows seamlessly from Dataverse into Intelligent Order Management and is visible in real or near-real time.
-- Transfer orders can be created in Intelligent Order Management.
-They're then processed in Supply Chain Management via dual-write support.
+- You can create transfer orders in Intelligent Order Management.
+Dual-write support processes them in Supply Chain Management.
-- The user interface (UI) fields for the **Transfer Orders** entity are designed to support sales order fulfillment scenarios.
+- The user interface (UI) fields for the **Transfer Orders** entity support sales order fulfillment scenarios.
-- Transaction status and visibility of transfer orders from Supply Chain Management are available directly in Intelligent Order Management.
+- You can access transaction status and visibility of transfer orders from Supply Chain Management directly in Intelligent Order Management.
 - The **Transfer Order products** view is available on a tab of the sales order product page and provides visibility into the transfers from individual transfer order transactions.

 ## Dual-write support for transfer orders

-The following prerequisites must be met before you can activate dual-write support for transfer orders:
+Before you activate dual-write support for transfer orders, make sure you meet the following prerequisites:

 - Install or update the following dual-write packages to ensure that you have the latest versions: